anandhanedom/ultimate-js/README.md

 6. JS is single threaded: one execution at a time.
 Only a single call stack.
 7. When code in run a global execution context is created.This global execution context gives : a **global object**(for browser it's window, for node it's global) & **this** keyword.When a function is run its execution context is created.
 8. In JS, **lexical scope** (available data + variables where the function was defined) determines our available variables.
 Not where the function is called (**dynamic scope**).
 The first lexical environment is the global lexical environment(where we write our code).
+9. Variables are partially hoisted.
+We hoist the varible but not the right value. (it's assigned with undefined).
+Functions are fully hoisted.
+They're allocated space in memory. **const & let do not get hoisted!**
-9. Better to **stay away** from these:
+10. Better to **stay away** from these:
     1. eval()
     2. arguments
     3. for in - instead use Object.keys() and iterate over.
     4. with
     5. delete